turbolent/NewtonKit/README.md

 - `keyboard`: Start keyboard passthrough.
 Enter `.stop` to stop and return to the command prompt.
 - `info`: Get Newton system information
 - `backup`: Start backup (work in progress)
+    - Notes are exported as HTML files to `~/Library/Application Support/Newton/Backups/Notes/`

 Currently only Newton OS 2.x devices (MessagePad 130/2000/2100 and eMate) are supported.